Posted on Leave a comment

 In Myanmar, in a northern city, Mandalay, I was served tea leaf salad–apparently a rather famous dish made with fermented green tea leaves and other additives.
 I was surprised at how good it actually tasted.
 So, there was more to tea than I had originally thought.

 It wasn’t until I went to live in Taiwan, however, that my tea education really began.
 My husband became fascinated with the whole concept of Cha Dao, or the ‘way of tea’.
 He learned about tea from various tea masters, participated in tea ceremonies and ended up drinking it frequently throughout the day.
 In Taiwan, oolong tea (or wulong tea, as it is also known as) is usually served.
-He has become so enthused with tea that he has started his own tea export company–it looks like tea has really become a part of
+He has become so enthused with tea that he has started his own tea export company–it looks like tea has really become a part of my life!

 Teapots With Infusers: When To Use Them